Skip to main content

 • Your account information: Your account number and sort code.

 • You can find your account number and sort code in your IBAN.
-The sort code consists of the first 6 digits, starting '990XX', while the account number is the last 8 digits.
+The sort code consists of the first 6 digits, starting '990XXX', while the account number is the last 8 digits.
+Alternatively, you can find this information on the top right-hand corner of your statements, or by logging into the PTSB App.

 For more details on why we request this information, refer to our SWIFT Payments Terms and Conditions.